webinista/webinista-wreadit/readme.txt

 == External services ==

-This plugin requires Amazon Polly, and Amazon S3.
+This plugin connects to Amazon Polly, and Amazon S3.
 Clicking the _Generate Audio Version_ button sends the following data to Amazon Polly:

 - The title and text of the blog post.
 - The slug of the blog post.